tonyta/fix-db-schema-conflicts/README.md

 ## Usage

 You don't have to do anything different.
 It should just work.
-Simply run `rake db:migrate` or `rake db:schema:dump` as you would before and `fix-db-schema- conflicts` will do the rest.
+Simply run `rake db:migrate` or `rake db:schema:dump` as you would before and `fix-db-schema-conflicts` will do the rest.

 ## Installation